Stracciatella Murano Bell Pendant Lamp

 Manufacturer: Kalmar Franken KG, Vienna, Austria. (attributed)

-This pendant lamp has the remnants of an old generic Murano label inside the canopy, used by many companies in Venice during the 1950s and 1960s.
+This Stracciatella Murano bell pendant lamp has the remnants of an old generic Murano label inside the canopy.
+It was used by many companies in Venice during the 1950s and 1960s.

 Attributed to Kalmar Franken, but probably sold by the maker of these lamps that Kalmar ordered in Murano.
-A label of Kalmar is missing, but every part of this lamp has exactly the same parts as the Kalmar lamps.
+A label of Kalmar is missing, but every part of this lamp has exactly the same parts as the Kalmar lamps in this style.
 All the glass for the Kalmar lamps originates from Murano.
 Many lamps were made by AV Mazzega, maybe also this one.

 Kalmar Franken KG